PSFC-HEDP/cps-analysis/README.md

 ## Limitations

- The main limitation is that this script doesn't make it very easy for the user to go back and forth on their limits.
+ The main limitation is that this script doesn’t make it very easy for the user to go back and forth on their limits.
  Once you set a cut or highlight a region, it will automatically move onto the next question/piece.
  I hope that the fact that this program makes the data much easier to visualize than AnalyzeCR39 mitigates this shortcoming somewhat.